 Other providers come in around AU$60 cheaper for the same period, but Exetel gives you five free Speed Boost days each month.
 This feature allows you to boost your NBN 50 service to NBN 100/40.
 You can also elect to accumulate your Speed Boost days up to a total of 30.

 Total minimum cost: AU$53.99 | Total cost for first 12 months: AU$773.88| Yearly cost after discount: AU$899.88

 More | AU$53.90p/m (for 12 months, then AU$69.30p/m)

 Similar to the NBN 25 plan mentioned above, CBA customers can also save big on an NBN 50 plan from More.
 Anyone with a Commonwealth credit or debit card can snag a 50Mbps NBN plan for AU$59.30p/m for an entire year, making it the cheapest NBN 50 plan currently available in Australia.

 Following your first year, if you remain connected with More, you'll continue to receive a 10% discount on your plan, representing great value.

 Total minimum cost: AU$53.90 | Total cost for first 12 months: AU$646.80 | Yearly cost after discount: AU$831.60

 Best NBN 100 deals

-Using the data provided through our partnership with WhistleOut, Dodo currently offers one of the cheapest and most attractive NBN 100 plans, although there is a very minor catch.
+Using the data provided through our partnership with WhistleOut, Dodo currently offers the cheapest and one of the most attractive NBN 100 plans, although there is a very minor catch.

 CBA customers can also take advantage of savings on NBN 100 plans with More.
 The advertised typical evening speed is only 92Mbps, but if you're happy to sacrifice the 8Mbps, then you can snap up one of the cheapest NBN 100 plans currently available.